-With more than 400,000 post-and-beam housing starts every year, Japan appreciates the benefits of timber construction.
-Extending this to larger, commercial buildings (the mass timber market) is a logical expansion of the market for wood products, as is now happening in Canada.

-To date, the Japanese market has grown slowly.
-Consumption of cross-laminated timber, for example, is only 30,000 m3 per year.
-Code changes are opening new markets for engineered wood products.
+Canadian functional art warms up the ANA Intercontinental Hotel in Beppu, Japan | Photos: BC Wood Promoting commercial and mass timber applications Extending wood use into larger, commercial buildings (the mass timber market) is a logical expansion of the market for wood products, as is now happening in Canada.
+While the Japanese market has grown slowly, code changes are opening new markets for engineered wood products.
 Promotion of nail-laminated timber as a market entry strategy could establish Canada as a leading supplier, with current efforts following the successful market development strategy of the 2x4 sector in terms of working with regulators, offering research and technical support and providing trials, demonstrations and ongoing promotion.
-In an encouraging trend, there was a noted increase in nail plate truss use in post-and-beam non-residential construction in 2019.
+In an encouraging trend, there has been a noted increase in nail plate truss use in post-and-beam construction with 2,040 projects utilizing the system in 2021.

-Catholic Macromania Church, Sapporo, Hokkaido | Photo: Canada Wood Japan

-LOOKING AHEAD-PROTECTING AND GROWING THE MARKET

-B.C. is an established supplier of wood products to Japan, and the Canadian brand is well recognized.
+Catholic Macromania Church, Sapporo, Hokkaido | Photo: Canada Wood Japan LOOKING AHEAD-PROTECTING AND GROWING THE MARKET B.C. is an established supplier of wood products to Japan, and the Canadian brand is well recognized.
 The industry has extensive and long-standing relationships with Japanese buyers.
-While the overall market is relatively stable-trending downwards slightly due to demographic factors-the unit value of Canadian exports has trended upwards.
+While the overall market is relatively stable-trending downwards slightly due to changing demographics and increasing competition-the unit value of Canadian exports has trended upwards.
 This implies the B.C. industry remains well positioned in the market, but that future gains will require ongoing market development efforts.

-The strategy moving forward remains focused in three areas, in terms of the structural lumber market:

-- Overcoming barriers to wood use in general, and Canadian products and species in particular, through liaison, product testing, and developing close and ongoing working relationships with Japanese regulators and government officials. - Increasing capacity in construction and design through training, professional development and technology transfer. - Promoting wood construction in sectors targeted as conducive to wood-frame construction and offering ongoing growth potential.
-These sectors may include "building type" (residential, elderly care), "building system" (energy efficiency), "building method" (pre-fabrication) and targeted assemblies such as nail-laminated timber (NLT) or Midply shear walls in mass timber and large scale buildings. - Protecting the Canadian wood brand through the above activities, as well as reassuring buyers of the Canadian commitment to provide a stable supply of high-quality forest products lumber.
+Moving forward, the structural lumber market strategy remains focused in four areas: - Overcoming barriers to wood use in general, and Canadian products and species in particular, through liaison, product testing, and developing close and ongoing working relationships with Japanese regulators and government officials. - Increasing capacity in construction and design through training, professional development and technology transfer. - Promoting wood construction in sectors targeted as conducive to wood-frame construction and offering ongoing growth potential.
+These sectors may include "building type" (residential, elderly care), "building system" (energy efficiency), "building method" (pre-fabrication) and targeted assemblies such as nail-laminated timber (NLT) or Midply shear walls in mass timber and large scale buildings. - Protecting the Canadian wood brand through the above activities, as well as reassuring buyers of the Canadian commitment to provide a stable supply of high-quality forest products.
 In the value-added sector, marketing will target niche markets.
 Japanese buyers will continue to be educated on the benefits of Canadian value-added products derived from sustainably managed forests.
 The wood pellet industry will focus on maintaining sales.
-Marketing will reinforce the Canadian brand through promotion and educational material that highlight Canada's sustainable forest management, chain of custody and high product standards, such as lower ash production and less pollution.
+Marketing will reinforce the Canadian brand through promotion and educational materials that highlight Canada's sustainable forest management, chain of custody and high product standards, such as lower ash production and less pollution.

-Kagami Building Project: a 5-storey 2x4 mid-rise, mixed-use commercial structure in Toshima Ward, Tokyo | Photos: Canada Wood Japan

-Japan performance measures

-FII and Canada Wood closely monitor performance measures to track progress and accomplishments against Japan program activities.
-On an annual basis, both outcomes against key program priorities, as well as aggregate outcomes from overall program delivery are tracked to ensure the program is achieving what it set out to accomplish.

-CANADA WOOD JAPAN 2019/20 BUSINESS DEVELOPMENT ACTIVITIES - SUMMARY RESULTS1
+Kagami Building Project: a 5-storey 2x4 mid-rise, mixed-use commercial structure in Toshima Ward, Tokyo | Photos: Canada Wood Japan Japan performance measures FII and Canada Wood closely monitor performance measures to track progress and accomplishments against Japan program activities.
+On an annual basis, both outcomes against key program priorities, as well as aggregate outcomes from overall program delivery, are tracked to ensure the program is achieving what it set out to accomplish.
+CANADA WOOD JAPAN 2021/22 BUSINESS DEVELOPMENT ACTIVITIES-SUMMARY RESULTS1